steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 So you have identified some code that should be separate!
 How do you move it apart?
 Not to worry, *the Extract Module* refactoring technique is here to save the day.

-The Extract Module refactoring technique moves functions from one module into a newly created module.
+The Extract Module refactoring technique moves functions from one module into a newly created one.
 This allows us to increase the Cohesion of our code, and therefore increase its readability.
 This refactoring pattern is based off of [Martin Fowler's Extract Class](https://refactoring.guru/extract-class) and [Move Method](https://refactoring.guru/move-method).

 Below you will find the steps to the Extract Module refactoring.
 Like all refactorings it is very important to verify the code still works after every step.
 The best way to check is by running the unit tests—though I will omit this important phase in the rest of this article.